ArcBlock/logger_file_backend/README.md

 Check out the examples below for runtime configuration and configuration for multiple log files.

-`LoggerFileBackend` supports the following configuration values:
+`LoggerFileBackendWithFormatters` supports the following configuration values:

 * path - the path to the log file
 * level - the logging level for the backend